fifc/yos/docs/PXE Booting.md

 At this point we can verify if the DCHP and TFTP services are running correctly.
 Create a new VM within VirtualBox with no Hard Drive.
 Configure a single NIC to be on the private network and set the boot order to Network first.

-## Download and build the Pure64 and BareMetal OS source
+## Download and build the Pure64 and NuOS source

-Now we will grab the Pure64 and BareMetal OS source code and extract it:
+Now we will grab the Pure64 and NuOS source code and extract it:

 Build Pure64: